 I have a confession to make about this recipe.
 It’s my husband’s.
 He is the cinnamon roll maker around our house and until recently, he kept his recipe a secret.
 He took his mother’s prized cinnamon roll recipe and tweaked it just a bit to turn out the most absolutely perfect cinnamon rolls I’ve ever tasted.

 Goodness gracious am I ever thankful he’s finally sharing his recipe.

 I think you’ll be pretty thankful for his cinnamon roll recipe, too.

 Here’s how he makes them.

 Pour the yeast and sugar into your warmed milk.
+Note, the milk should not be warmed above 100ºF or it will kill the yeast.
+You can double check them temperature with an instant read thermometer.
 Allow the yeast to bubble.